Geoc2022/Geoc2022.github.io/content/other/mandelbrot.md

 $$
 z_{n+1} = z_n^2 + c
 $$
 where $z$ is a complex number and $c$ is a constant complex number.
-The set is defined as the set of all complex numbers $c$ for which the sequence does not diverge when starting with $z_0 = 0$.
-Once $z_n$ exceeds a magnitude of 2, we can assume that the sequence will diverge, and we can stop iterating.
+The set is defined as the set of all complex numbers $c$ for which the sequence does not <span class="annotation__text" data-annotation="Once z_n exceeds a magnitude of 2, we can assume that the sequence will diverge, and we can stop iterating.">diverge</span> when starting with $z_0 = 0$.

 <!-- The Julia set is defined similarly, but instead of varying $c$, we vary $z$ and keep $c$ constant.
 The Julia set is defined as the set of all complex numbers $z$ for which the sequence does not diverge when starting with a fixed complex number $c$. -->